akka/akka/akka-docs/src/main/paradox/stream/stream-customize.md

 Instances of the above `GraphStage` are subclasses of @scala[`Graph[SourceShape[Int],NotUsed]`] @java[`Graph<SourceShape<Integer>,NotUsed>`] which means that they are already usable in many situations, but do not provide the DSL methods we usually have for other `Source` s.
-In order to convert this `Graph` to a proper `Source` we need to wrap it using `Source.fromGraph` (see @ref:[Modularity, Composition and Hierarchy](stream-composition.md) for more details about graphs and DSLs).
+In order to convert this `Graph` to a proper `Source` we need to wrap it using `Source.fromGraph` (see @ref:[Modularity, Composition and Hierarchy](stream-composition.md) for more details about operators and DSLs).
 Now we can use the source as any other built-in one:

 Scala